OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/FakeApi.md

 <a name="testbodywithfileschema"></a>
 # **TestBodyWithFileSchema**
-> void TestBodyWithFileSchema (FileSchemaTestClass fileSchemaTestClass)
+> void TestBodyWithFileSchema (FileSchemaTestClass? fileSchemaTestClass)